invadergir/midi-synthesiser/README.md

 Cool stuff in here:

 1. A wavetable synthesiser implementation with waveform sweeping from sine to triangle to square, and any combination between each.
 (You can sweep continuously between sine and triangle and between triangle and square.)
 2. An effects section featuring six effect slots with variable gain that can be put in any order you like.
-(You might have heard about this above, in the Warning section...
-If not, please read that now....)
+(You might have heard about this above, in the Warning section...)
 The effects use juce::dsp modules.
 The available effects are:
     * Distortion - mild wave distortion taken from an overdriven filter circuit
     * Delay - ~400ms delay.
 Feedback (level of each repeat) is controlled by the effect level control.
     * Chorus - Wet / dry mix is controlled by the effect level (1.0 = full wet)
     * Reverb - Wet / dry mix is controlled by the effect level control.
 3. A low-pass filter with configurable cutoff frequency and resonance.
-(Pretty standard, however please note that the filter goes into pretty steep resonance pretty early on.
+(Pretty standard stuff, but please note that the filter goes into steep resonance pretty early on.
 The default resonance is 0.)
+    * (Have I mentioned that it's a good idea to turn down the volume before testing this synth??)

 ## Software Features